Updated

 What’s the Difference?

-The choice between tethered and untethered is one of the first decisions when buying a home EV charger.
+Tethered or untethered is the first real decision when specifying a home charger.
 Here’s what each means:

-- Tethered: The charging cable is permanently attached to the charger unit.
-You grab the cable, plug it into your car, and you’re charging.
-When done, coil the cable back onto the charger’s holder.
+- Tethered: the charging cable is permanently attached.
+Grab the cable, plug it into the car, done.
+Afterwards it coils back onto the charger’s holder.

-- Untethered: The charger is a socket on the wall.
-You use a separate Type 2 charging cable — one end plugs into the charger, the other into your car.
-When done, you unplug both ends and store the cable.
+- Untethered: the charger is a socket on the wall.
+A separate Type 2 cable plugs into the charger at one end and the car at the other.
+Unplug both ends to store.

 Both types charge at the same speed (typically 7 kW on a UK single-phase supply).
-The difference is purely about convenience and aesthetics.
+The real difference is convenience and how the wall looks.

 Tethered Chargers: Pros and Cons